 Conclusion

 Choosing between Paintless Dent Repair and traditional bodywork depends on the type and extent of the damage, your budget, and how fast you need the car back.
 PDR is a fast, cost-effective solution for minor dents with intact paint, while traditional repair is essential for more serious or cosmetic issues.
-When choosing a repair shop, look for proper certifications and ask about their experience with both repair methods.
+Consulting a professional repair technician is the best way to determine the right choice for your vehicle’s condition.